mongodb/docs/source/faq/developers.rst

 What is a "namespace?"
 ----------------------

-The :term:`namespace` is the concatenation of the :term:`database` name and the :term:`collection` name with a period character in between.
+A :term:`namespace` is the concatenation of the :term:`database` name and the :term:`collection` names with a period character in between.

-Collections are logical grouping of similar documents that share one or more indexes.
+Collections are containers for documents. that share one or more indexes.
 Databases are groups of collections stored on disk in a single collection of data files.